- UNFINISHED DRAFT! -

 discusses how these distinctions can be made and named using URIs, and

-how the relationships between them can be indicated in the Semantic Web.
+how the relationships between them can be indicated in the semantic web.

 Scenario 1: AKT

-Jann, a doctor studying gene expression, discovers a gene he calls AKT that is involved in
+Jann, a doctor studying gene expression, discovers a gene he calls AKT

 cellular survival pathways.
 He mints a URI for this gene,